quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 QUIC packets always include an AEAD authentication tag at the end.
-In general, the length of the AEAD tag depends on the TLS cipher suite, although all cipher suites used for QUIC use a 16 byte tag.
+In general, the length of the AEAD tag depends on the TLS cipher suite, although all cipher suites used in QUIC v1 use a 16 byte tag.

 Note: